sjbennett123/vindalebynight/content/background/Blackthorne’s Guide to Surviving Vindale.md

 As for the other “Commoners” who are unique in the town of Vindale, which is a large statement, there are two that stand out in my eyes as both useful and ones you should be careful with when you deal with them.

 **Old Jarod, the Crazed Hermit**: Rumored to be once a powerful Celestial magician, his heart was shattered by a dead lover.
-He will tell you tales and talk till your ears fall off, but his stories are absolutely maddening.
+He tells tales and talks till your ears fall off, but his stories are absolutely maddening.
 His speech patterns are odd and otherworldly for a supposedly educated person.
 Possibly the most disturbing part about Old Jarod is the ritual he makes you perform when you ask for his help.
 But that is for you to experience on your own.

 **Grim, the Undertaker of Vindale**: Grim is a quiet type, his facial expressions and cold white eyes tell you more than his words normally.
 If he speaks to you, it is like he is there but someone else is speaking.
 Something about him terrifies me, but I don't know what it truly is about Grim.
 He is a good person and has never harmed anyone unless they disturb his grave keeping routine.
 I once asked him a personal question.
 I woke up in a pumpkin patch without clothes covered in blood wearing a pumpkin on my head without memories of the last few days.
 Never again will I ask him such a question.
 Either I experienced something I couldn't comprehend or that was his cruel and morbid sense of humor, either way, don't offend him.

 *~ M*

 ## The Vampire Houses and Clans of the Vindale Courts

-Vindale once lived in peace from Vampire threat many years ago but under a blood moon, 3 Siblings were taken from a noble family in exchange for a debt paid off.
-The 3 siblings were captured by a small band of Vampires, the 6 founders of the Houses and Clans of the future Court of Vindale.

 ### The 3 Houses of Vampire Nobilty